We appreciate the trust you place in us when sharing your personal data. The security of that data is very important to us.

 • The right to be informed

 • The right of access (also known as a ‘data subject access request’)

-• The right to rectification
+• The right to rectification (the ‘right to erasure’)

 • The right to erasure (the ‘right to be forgotten’)

 You have the right to request that we erase/delete your personal data in certain circumstances, for example where no overriding legal basis or legitimate reason continues to exist for processing personal data.
 This includes personal data that may have been unlawfully processed.
 We will take all reasonable steps to ensure erasure.

 • The right to restrict processing